memN0ps/redlotus-rs/README.md

 ls
 ```

-6. You should see file `bootkit.efi`, if you do, load it:
+6. You should see file `bootkit.efi`, if you do, copy it to `fs0:` (same location as Windows Boot Manager) and load it:

 ```
+cp fs1:bootkit.efi fs0:
+cd fs0:
 bootkit.efi
 ```